palantirnet/the-build/docs/configuration.md

 | `build.thebuild.dir` | Path to `the-build` code.
 Used to find and load default properties and templates. |
 | `build.env` | The build environment.
 Used for loading environment-specific properties files, and set from the `PALANTIR_ENVIRONMENT` environment variable. |

-These properties are provided by the-build's `boilerplate.xml` init process, and do not need to be set or overridden in your local build configuration.
+These properties are provided by the init process in `the-build.xml`, and do not need to be set or overridden in your local build configuration.

 ## Available properties